grzegorz-kraszewski/untangle/goal-check.md

 common point.
 So, by strict definition, segments meeting at a dot intersect.
 By the game definition – they don't.
 Unless they lay one on another.
 This check is faster, only 2 multiplications.
 How many times we can use this short path?
 On average 8 times for each line, but half of them is in the skipped triangle of the matrix, so 400 cases out of 4 950.
 Still not good.

 The best optimization comes from another dimension: the time.
 Assume that at given moment in the game we know exactly which line segments are intersected by which.
-Then users moves a dot, so all segments ending at the dot are also moved.
+Then user moves a dot, so all segments ending at the dot are also moved.
 Then we need to recheck intersections **of moved lines only** and update the matrix.
 In our example it will be on average 5 × 95 = 475 checks.

 ## Storage of intersection data